-A stop limit order is defined as a conditional trade that functions over an established timeframe.
-It combines two features, ‘stop’ and ‘loss’ to help mitigate risk.
-This particular type of order is an option that is available for use with pretty much every online broker.
+A stop limit order is a conditional financial trade that functions over an established timeframe.
+It combines two features, ‘stop’ and ‘loss’, both of which help mitigate risk.
+This particular type of order is an option that is available for use with pretty much every online stock broker as well as most crypto exchanges for digital assets.

 A stop limit order happens at a specified price or after reaching a given stop price.
 As soon as the stop price is reached, the stop limit order becomes the standard ‘limit order’ to purchase or sell at the limit price.